Chapter 6 of 11

 Low (<50) Minimal usage, unresolved complaints, champion left The Rescue

 Escalate to leadership.
 No expansion attempts.
-Focus on value delivery.
+Focus exclusively on value delivery and relationship repair.

 Save account